rosanna-smith/ro-crate-schema-tools/README.md

 # ro-crate-schema-tools

-This repository contains node-based tools for [RO-Crate]() to be used for creating and distributing Schema.org style ontologies.
+This repository contains node-based tools for Research Object Crate [RO-Crate](https://www.researchobject.org/ro-crate/) to be used for creating and distributing Schema.org style ontologies.
 (SOSSs)

 ## Background: What's a Schema.org Style Schema?

-Schema.org is available in ... schema.org [JSON-LD format](https://schema.org/version/latest/schemaorg-current-https.jsonld).
+Schema.org is available in schema.org [JSON-LD format](https://schema.org/version/latest/schemaorg-current-https.jsonld).

-For example, `schema:Dataset` has the followinng definition:
+For example, `schema:Dataset` has the following definition:

 ```
    {